Optimal Change-Point Detection with Training Sequences in the Large and Moderate Deviations Regimes: Problem Formulation

-where $\Delta$ represents the \emph{resolution} between the output of the decoder $\gamma$ and the true change-point and $[a\pm b]:=[a-b,a+b]$.
+where $\Delta$ represents the \emph{confidence width} (i.e., half the width of the confidence interval within which the true change-point is with high probability) and $[a\pm b]:=[a-b:a+b]$.
 The set of test and training sequences that leads to an \emph{erasure event} is defined as